rudsonalves/finances/README.md

 ## 2023/08/28:

-In this committee, four changes were made to the project:
+In this commit, four changes were made to the project:

 - The project was renamed to "finances" and moved to another repository with the same name.
 - Three more colors were added to the project's color palette: lightblue, lightgreen, and lightyellow.